 There are 29 soil units mapped within the Transmission ROW portion of the Project.
 Dominant soil types throughout the Transmission ROW consist of Loring silt loam (35 percent), Grenada silt loam (18 percent), and Falaya silt loam.
+The Transmission ROW also is located within MLRA-134 (Southern Mississippi Valley Loess) and has the same soil characteristics as described above for the parcels comprising the Project Site.
+Details for Grenada silt loam soil series also are described in the Solar Facility subsection above.
+Loring soil series consist of well drained soils in fragipan.
+These soils have a brown "A" and "B" horizon and are formed in silty alluvium from loess (USDA 2013a).
+Falaya soils are very deep, somewhat poorly drained soils typically found in level to nearly level floodplains in the Southern Mississippi Valley Silty Uplands.
+These soils have a brown "A" and "B" horizon and are derived from silty alluvium loess parent material (USDS 2013b).
 Table 3-4 A complete list of soils types mapped throughout the Transmission ROW is detailed in Table 3-4 and illustrated in Appendix B.